GGP (company): 2018 acquisition by Brookfield Property Partners

 On August 28, 2018, GGP was acquired by Brookfield Property Partners and management of its former portfolio was transferred to its Brookfield Properties subsidiary for $9 billion in cash.
 The transaction reunited the malls spun off in the Rouse Properties spinoff with the GGP malls.
 Upon closing the acquisition, Brookfield immediately sold a 49% interest in each of three former GGP super-regional malls to CBRE Group, and a 49% interest in three other former GGP malls to TIAA subsidiary Nuveen, seeking additional joint ventures for its newly-acquired malls.

+In January 2026, Brookfield Properties' retail group reverted to the GGP brand.
+GGP owned 101 retail properties in the US as of January 2026.